iharuto/niconico_chat/README.md

-# NicoNico-Style LAN Chat with Scrolling Display
+# NicoNico-Style LAN Chat

 A real-time LAN chat system with anonymous USER IDs, CSV logging, and niconico-style scrolling message display.

 ## Objective

-This system is designed to **encourage anonymous questions during live meetings and presentations**, especially for questions that amateur or young students might hesitate to ask publicly.
+This system is designed to **encourage anonymous questions during live meetings and presentations**, especially for questions to hesitate to ask publicly.

 **Use cases:**
-- **"What is...?" questions** - Ask for definitions of technical terms without embarrassment
+- **"What is...?" questions** - Ask for definitions of technical terms to remind yourself
 - **Clarification requests** - "Can you repeat that?" or "What did you mean by...?"
 - **Basic questions** - Questions that might seem "too simple" to ask aloud
 - **Real-time feedback** - Quick questions during lectures without interrupting the speaker